aaronabramov/k9/README.md

 - Provide better output when a test fails
 - Provide a set of assertion macros for non trivial testing use cases.

-For example, when testing that two srtucts are equal using `assert_eq!` macro the output does not provide a lot of help in understanding why exactly this test failed.
+For example, when testing that two structs are equal using `assert_eq!` macro the output does not provide a lot of help in understanding why exactly this test failed.

 ```rust